 To make it short, pintxos are the Basque tapas.
-But pixtos are not ordinary tapas.
-Instead, sensational Basque pinxtos are pure artwork for all the senses.
+But pintxos are not ordinary tapas.
+Instead, sensational Basque pintxos are pure artwork for all the senses.

 These small Basque sandwiches are served with toothpicks or on skewers.
-Tasty pinxtos are traditionally eaten in the Basque Country as appetizers before dinner, but sometimes they can stand alone as dinner.
+Tasty pintxos are traditionally eaten in the Basque Country as appetizers before dinner, but sometimes they can stand alone as dinner.

 Take one pincho, take a second pincho .. you will want to try out the third pincho … while you will find pinchos simply irresistible, your stomach will be full in a blink of an eye!

-Some of the most iconic Basque pinxtos are called ‘gilda’.
-Gilda pinxtos are made of olives, salted anchovy fillets and pickled Ibarra chilies (Gipuzkoa chilies).
+Some of the most iconic Basque pintxos are called ‘gilda‘.
+Gilda pintxos are made of olives, salted anchovy fillets, and pickled Ibarra chilies (Gipuzkoa chilies).

 2. BACALAO AL PIL PIL – Basque-style fried codfish

-Iconic Bacalao Al Pil Pil is the most famous Basque dish and one of the most popular seafood dishes in Spain.
+Iconic Bacalao Al Pil Pil is the most famous Basque dish.

-3. TXIPIRONES EN SU TINTA – Bassque baby squids in their ink sauce
+3. TXIPIRONES EN SU TINTA – Basque baby squids in their ink sauce

-Calamares en su tinta, or txipirones en su tinta, is a typical Basque dish that will make you lick your fingers and clean your plate by dunking the bread into the sauce!
+Calamares en su tinta in Spanish, or txipirones en su tinta in the Basque, is a typical Basque dish that will make you lick your fingers and clean your plate by dunking the bread into the sauce!

 4. LAMPERNA – Basque goose barnacles